Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 ## Locale Mapping

 If the Package contains a Flow for import, you will need to provide a Locale Mapping for each Locale from the Package.
 You can decide between mapping a Package Locale to an Agent Locale or not import it.
-However, it is mandatory to map the Primary Locale from the Package to the Primary Locale of the Agent.
+The Primary Locale must be mapped to a Locale in the Agent.
+If you have a Secondary Locale in the Agent, you can choose to map any Locale from the Package to a Primary or Secondary Locale of the Agent, however you cannot map the Primary Locale to more than one Locale.

 ## Conflict Management